5y3datif/ipal/ScalableFacialRecognition/README.md

 "Scalable Facial Recognition For Security Survillence" is part of several differenct AI services that will be designed under

-"National Center in Big Data and Cloud Computing (NCBC)" grant and will be deployed OpenStack Cloud.
+"National Center in Big Data and Cloud Computing (NCBC)" grant and will be deployed on OpenStack Cloud.

 Project Title: Hetro-Cloud